asciamanna/asciamanna.github.io/_drafts/sos-to-save-sinking-test-suites.md

 ##### Common Test Constructs

 I ensure that common test constructs all use the same terminology.
 Every test case has a subject, the object that is under test.
-It is always called "subject" in tests I write.
+It is always called "subject" in the tests I write.
 A majority of tests make assertions against some result.
 In every test that performs assertions, the result returned by the subject is called "result."

 #### Amplify and Obscure